-Here, the puffy blue clouds are your automatic thoughts and ideas.
+Here, the blue clouds are your automatic thoughts and ideas.
 This is not consciousness.
-These are memories and ideas set out by past experiences.
+These are memories and ideas triggered by past experiences.

 Instead, consciousness is represented by the lines joining these thought-clouds.
 It's a network of interconnectivity, like a spaghetti junction, which simply facilitates movement of vehicles so they can reach a destination.

 This is the essence of Passive Frame Theory, which states that consciousness is like an interpreter connecting up many tiny pockets of brain activity.
-However, also like an interpreter, consciousness merely presents existing ideas - as opposed to creating its own.
+However, also like an interpreter, consciousness merely presents existing ideas.
+It does not create its own.

-In this light, consciousness is no more separate from the brain than the flow of water is separate from a river.
-And so it falls under the remit of determinism - of fundamental cause and effect.
+In this light, consciousness is merely a middle-man of automatic thought processes.
+It is no more separate from the physical brain than the flow of water is separate from a river.
+And, being physical, it falls under the remit of determinism—of fundamental cause and effect.